-- 5.5.a Upon a resident's admission to a residential care home, necessary services shall be provided or arranged to meet the resident's personal, psychosocial, nursing and medical care needs. - 5.5.b Staff shall provide care that respects each resident's dignity and each resident's accomplishments and abilities.
+- (a) Upon a resident's admission to a Home for the Terminally III, necessary interdisciplinary services shall be provided or arranged to meet the resident's personal, psychosocial, nursing and medical care needs. - (b) Staff shall provide care that respects each resident's dignity and each resident's accomplishments and abilities.
 Residents shall be encouraged to participate in their own activities of daily living.
-Families shall be encouraged to participate in care and care planning according to their ability and interest and with the permission of the resident.
+Families shall be encouraged to participate in care and care planning according to their ability and interest and with the permission of the resident. - (c) Each resident's medication, treatment, and dietary services shall be consistent with the physician's orders and developed with an interdisciplinary approach to care. - (d) Each resident admitted to the home for hospice care shall have care fully coordinated by the local Medicare/Medicaid certified hospice or home health agency.